 This picture, courtesy of SA Dog Training College (www.sadtc.co.za) is not featured here to shock you – it is to show you the reality of what can, and unfortunately, often does happen.

 The majority of owners are under the impression that collars should be worn at home all the time.
 The collar gives the owners a sense of security if the dog goes walk-about, needs to be restrained and also allows the owner more control over the dog.
+It is far better to research where can buy collars on the internet that break open if the dog gets badly snagged onto something.

 In reality your dog is much safer not wearing a collar at home, and from the point of view of worrying if it does get out and go walk-about, the insertion of a simple microchip will allow all vets and shelters to find out who the dog does belong too and contact the owners immediately.

-It is not only dogs such as above that are at risk.
-I had always kept my own dogs in collars at home, but about 30 odd years ago I added a new puppy to my existing 2 dogs, and one of the first things I did was get the pup used to wearing a collar. in a positive manner A few months later he was playing outside, and somehow managed to get the collar caught in the foot of a cast iron table.
-This ensued in total panic from the pup, with the other two dogs rushing in to attack and the whole table went flying, almost crushing the pup.
+A few months later he was playing outside, and somehow managed to get the collar caught in the foot of a cast iron table.
+This ensued in total panic from the pup, with the other two dogs rushing in to attack, as the whole table went flying, almost crushing the pup.
 I have never since had a dog that wore a collar at home as a safeguard.

 Anyway, look at the picture, draw your own conclusions and please do pass on the possible dangers involved.
 There is also another article on collars below which gives you more information on other problems and health concerns that can occur.

 The majority of owners are under the impression that collars should be worn at home all the time.
 The collar gives the owners a sense of security if the dog goes walk-about, needs to be restrained and also allows the owner more control over the dog.
+It is far better to research where can buy collars on the internet that break open if the dog gets badly snagged onto something.

 In reality your dog is much safer not wearing a collar at home, and from the point of view of worrying if it does get out and go walk-about, the insertion of a simple microchip will allow all vets and shelters to find out who the dog does belong too and contact the owners immediately.

-It is not only dogs such as above that are at risk.
-I had always kept my own dogs in collars at home, but about 30 odd years ago I added a new puppy to my existing 2 dogs, and one of the first things I did was get the pup used to wearing a collar. in a positive manner A few months later he was playing outside, and somehow managed to get the collar caught in the foot of a cast iron table.
-This ensued in total panic from the pup, with the other two dogs rushing in to attack and the whole table went flying, almost crushing the pup.
+A few months later he was playing outside, and somehow managed to get the collar caught in the foot of a cast iron table.
+This ensued in total panic from the pup, with the other two dogs rushing in to attack, as the whole table went flying, almost crushing the pup.
 I have never since had a dog that wore a collar at home as a safeguard.

 Anyway, look at the picture, draw your own conclusions and please do pass on the possible dangers involved.
 There is also another article on collars below which gives you more information on other problems and health concerns that can occur.